 A glass of wine en route to the salon sounds like the perfect remedy for first-wax nerves, but it’s actually a bad idea.
 The stimulants in alcohol (and caffeine, for that matter) can actually make your skin feel more sensitive.
 Don’t worry, you won’t need the dutch courage once you’ve nailed these steps.

-That being said, if you’re taking any other medications, ‘fess up to your waxer.
-Certain prescription drugs like steroids and anti-acne medicine Roaccutane thin the skin, meaning waxing can be a big no-no. When the skin is weaker, waxing can be too aggressive and cause a lot more discomfort and bleeding, so make sure to talk to your therapist beforehand and check for any interactions.
+If you’re taking any medications, ‘fess up to your therapist and check they’re safe.
+Some prescription drugs – like steroids and anti-acne medicine, Roaccutane – thin the skin which means waxing is a big no-no. When the skin is weaker, waxing can be too aggressive and cause a lot more discomfort and bleeding.
+And nobody wants that.

 The 11 biggest waxing mistakes you’re about to make

 Contrary to popular opinion, waxing isn’t actually that bad – you just need to make sure the conditions are right.
 Think of it like this, say you went out for a picnic (bare with us), it started raining and you forgot the crisps, you probably wouldn’t enjoy the picnic.
 Well, waxing is like that but instead of checking the weather and remembering the snacks, you need to time your appointment and steer clear of alcohol beforehand.
 Here are the waxing mistakes you should avoid.

 What should I do if the hair is too long?
 Remember, your hair should be no less than a quarter of an inch long.
 If it’s too long, Sofia suggests giving it a trim, “make sure you leave about 1 cm of growth though, to make sure the wax can pick the hairs up”.
 If you’re not confident trimming it yourself (it can be trickier than you think), your therapist can do this for you before your wax.
 If I resorted back to shaving during lockdown, will my first wax hurt more?
 You’re not alone in worrying about the pain…Read more